Mesoamerican chronology: Classic Period

 The Classic Period was dominated by numerous independent city-states in the Maya region and also featured the beginnings of political unity in central Mexico and the Yucatán.
 Regional differences between cultures grew more manifest.
 The city-state of Teotihuacan dominated the Valley of Mexico until the early 8th century, but little is known of the political structure of the region because the Teotihuacanos left no written records.
-The city-state of Monte Albán dominated the Valley of Oaxaca until the late Classic, leaving limited records in their script, which is as yet mostly undeciphered.
+The city-state of Monte Albán dominated the Valley of Oaxaca until the late Classic, leaving limited records in the Zapotec script, which is as yet mostly undeciphered.
 Highly sophisticated arts such as stuccowork, architecture, sculptural reliefs, mural painting, pottery, and lapidary developed and spread during the Classic era.

-In the Maya region, under considerable military influence by Teotihuacan after the "arrival" of Siyaj K'ak' in 378 CE, numerous city states such as Tikal, Uaxactun, Calakmul, Copán, Quirigua, Palenque, Cobá, and Caracol reached their zeniths.
-Each of these polities was generally independent, although they often formed alliances and sometimes became vassal states of each other.
-The main conflict during this period was between Tikal and Calakmul, which fought a series of wars over the course of more than half a millennium.
-Each of these states declined during the Terminal Classic and were eventually abandoned.
+In the Maya region, under considerable military influence by Teotihuacan after the "arrival" of Siyaj Kʼakʼ in 378 CE, numerous city states such as Tikal, Uaxactun, Calakmul, Copán, Quiriguá, Palenque, Cobá, and Caracol reached their zeniths.
+Each of these polities was generally independent, although they often formed alliances and occasionally became vassal states of one another.
+The main conflict during this period was the Tikal–Calakmul wars, which stretched over the course of more than half a millennium.
+These states declined during the Classic Maya collapse and were eventually abandoned.